-In addition to summary metrics for each of the recorded data channels, the following calculations are made: vector resultant of the head acceleration, 3-ms clip of the vector resultant head acceleration, head injury criterion (HIC), vector resultant of the spine accelerations, 3-ms clip of the vector resultant thoracic spine acceleration, viscous criterion, vector resultant of the tibia bending moments, tibia index, and vector resultant of the foot accelerations.
+In addition to summary metrics for each of the recorded data channels, the following calculations are made: vector resultant of the head acceleration; 3 ms clip of the vector resultant head acceleration; head injury criterion (HIC); neck N{ij} (calculated using formulas presented in 65 FR 30680); vector resultant of the spine accelerations; 3 ms clip of the vector resultant thoracic spine acceleration; viscous criterion; sternum deflection rate; vector resultant of the tibia bending moments (using the adjusted tibia A-P moments); tibia index (using the adjusted tibia A-P moments); and vector resultant of the foot accelerations.
 All calculations comply with the recommendations of SAE Information Report J1727 - Injury Calculation Guidelines AUG96 (SAE, 1998).
+The sternum deflection rate is calculated from the sternum deflection filtered to CFC 60.

-^{} HIC is calculated two ways: the first limits the maximum HIC interval to 36 ms, and the second limits the maximum HIC interval to 15 ms (HIC-15).
+^{} HIC is calculated two ways: the first limits the maximum HIC interval to 36 ms (HIC-36), and the second limits the maximum HIC interval to 15 ms (HIC-15).